-Maximum file size: Max file size limit for the SVF file; use this option to limit your SVF file size based on number of kB.
+Maximum file size: Max file size limit for the SVF file; use this option to limit the size of your SVF based on number of kB.

 Maximum number of vectors: Max vector limit for the SVF file; use this option to limit the size of your SVF based on number of vectors.